artbin/dlog/blog/2-obelisk-sequencer.md

-# The Sparse Append Counter: A Novel Persistent Atomic Primitive
+# The Obelisk Sequencer: A Novel Persistent Atomic Primitive

 **How a simple insight about sparse files enables crash-safe monotonic counters with microsecond performance**